-Through this environmental scan, the National Quality Forum (NQF) offers the Centers for Medicare & Medicaid Services (CMS) and other stakeholders a review of healthcare quality measures relevant to addressing polysubstance use involving synthetic or semi-synthetic opioids (SSSO) among individuals with co-occurring behavioral health conditions.
-The environmental scan considers issues related to use and misuse of opioids and other substances (e.g. methamphetamines), behavioral health, and where these areas intersect, serving as a complimentary effort in follow-up to measurement recommendations to CMS and the general public proposed by the 2019-2020 NQF Opioids and Opioid Abuse Technical Expert Panel (TEP) as the "fourth wave" of the opioid epidemic related to polysubstance use.
-This effort and the previous Opioid TEP are funded by CMS.
+Through this environmental scan, the National Quality Forum (NQF) offers the Centers for Medicare & Medicaid Services (CMS) and other stakeholders a review of healthcare quality measures relevant to addressing polysubstance use-consuming more than one drug at once-involving synthetic or semi-synthetic opioids (SSSOs) among individuals with co-occurring behavioral health conditions.
+The environmental scan considers issues related to the use and misuse of opioids and other legal and illegal substances (e.g., psychostimulants, alcohol, cannabis, heroin, and tobacco), behavioral health, and where these areas intersect.
+This environmental scan also serves as a complimentary effort in follow-up to measurement recommendations to CMS and the general public, proposed by the 2019-2020 NQF Opioids and Opioid Abuse Technical Expert Panel (TEP) as the "fourth wave" of the opioid crisis related to polysubstance use and the intersection between behavioral health needs and substance use disorders (SUDs).
+This effort and the previous Opioid TEP are both funded by CMS.

-This environmental scan was guided by three questions: (1) What current or emerging quality of care measurements (i.e., metrics, indicators) exist that address overdose and mortality resulting from polysubstance use involving synthetic or semi-synthetic opioids among individuals with co-occurring behavioral health conditions?
-(2) What are the major current and emerging concepts regarding opioid use and misuse which can be used to evolve associated quality measurement that could inform future measurement?
-(3) What directions should quality measurement science take to advance the battle against the U.S. opioid overdose epidemic.
+This environmental scan was guided by three questions: (1) What current or emerging quality of care measurements (i.e., metrics, indicators) exist that address overdose and mortality resulting from polysubstance use involving synthetic or semi-synthetic opioids and other legal and illegal drugs among individuals with co-occurring behavioral health conditions?
+(2) What are the major current and emerging concepts and trends regarding the commonly combined use of illegal and legal drugs of abuse that could inform future measurement?
+(3) What directions should quality measurement science take to advance the battle against the United States' (U.S.) opioid and SUD crisis to reduce overdose and mortality?
 For example, where are the apparent and important gaps?

-The environmental scan builds upon a broader environmental scan conducted by the previous NQF Opioid TEP.
-This scan continues the work through a complementary focused review of relevant existing quality measure repositories, peer- and non-peer-reviewed literature, as well as state laws and regulations related to polysubstance use involving opioids in the presence of concomitant behavioral health conditions.
-Additional considerations included all-payer measures and measure concepts not addressed by the previous Opioids and Opioid Abuse TEP, social determinants of health, and measure concepts related to non-medical levers or medical-non-medical partnerships.
+This environmental scan builds upon a broader environmental scan conducted by the previous NQF Opioid TEP.
+This scan continues the work through a complementary focused review of relevant and existing quality measure repositories, peer- and non-peer-reviewed literature, and state laws and regulations related to polysubstance use involving opioids in the presence of concomitant behavioral health conditions.
+Additional considerations included all-payer measures and measure concepts not addressed by the previous Opioid TEP, social determinants of health (SDOH), and measure concepts related to non-medical levers or medical-non-medical partnerships, such as between providers and criminal justice or social work.
 As a result of this research, over 150 measures and measure concepts were identified related to the aforementioned areas of focus, as well as a number of measurement gaps.
-Utilizing these results, the Opioids and Behavioral Health Committee (comprised of but not limited to physicians, social workers, pharmacists, patient/caregiver representatives, and federal government liaisons) will deliberate on the current state of quality measures related to polysubstance use and co-occurring behavioral health conditions to identify and prioritize gaps and recommendations for inclusion in the Committee's final report with the overall goal of reducing mortality and morbidity among this population in the United States.
+Importantly, the scan also revealed some emerging best practices that could potentially inform measures to address polysubstance use involving opioids in persons with mental health conditions.
+By utilizing these results, the Opioids and Behavioral Health Committee (consisting of, but not limited to, physicians, social workers, pharmacists, patient/consumer/caregiver representatives, and federal government liaisons) will deliberate on the current state of quality measures related to polysubstance use and co-occurring behavioral health conditions to identify and prioritize gaps and recommendations for inclusion in the Committee's final report, with the overall goal of reducing mortality and morbidity among this population in the U.S.